drusepth/mmorpgrps/README.md

   spawn knights of Rock, Paper, or Scissors into the world.
 * For the time being, knights are spawned randomly within the bounding box of the outer-most knights of the world.
-* The game ticks time forward every with every message sent over IRC, whether related to the game or not.
+* The game ticks time forward  with every message sent over IRC, whether related to the game or not.
 During each tick, every knight ages, moves randomly, and attacks all other knights owned by other players nearby.
 * Knights never attack their own faction, however.
 Scissors won't attack scissors,